miflydesign/MakarViewerIntegration/docs/ios.md

 **2. Setup Xcode workspace**
 Xcode workspace allows to work on multiple projects simultaneously and combine their products
-- open NativeiOSApp.xcodeproj from Xcode
+- open NativeObjc.xcodeproj from Xcode
 - create workspace and save it at Example/both.xcworkspace.
 (File / New / Workspace)
   <br><img src="images/ios/workspaceLocation.png">
-- close NativeiOSApp.xcodeproj project all Next steps are done from just created Workspace project
+- close NativeObjc.xcodeproj project all Next steps are done from just created Workspace project
-- add NativeiOSApp.xcodeproj and generated Unity-iPhone.xcodeproj from step #2 to workspace on a same level ( File / Add Files to “both” )
+- add NativeObjc.xcodeproj and Unity-iPhone.xcodeproj in MakarViewer folder to workspace on a same level ( File / Add Files to “both” )
   <br><img src="images/ios/workspaceProjects.png">

 **3. Add UnityFramework.framework**